jmarcos-cano/compose-to-swarm/README.md

 docker service ls
 ```
 > Go to your visualizer (click in your upper link port 8080) and see how the services are spread.
+> Click also on Port 80 (Nginx) - it should say "Welcome to Nginx"

 **Scale the service**
 ```bash